rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 our `rand` requirements.

-There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio], but for now, that’s all we need to know.
+There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio] that we will get into in Chapter XX, but for now, that’s all we need to know.
 Cargo makes it really easy to re-use libraries, so Rustaceans are able to write smaller projects which are assembled out of a number of sub-packages.

 [doccargo]: http://doc.crates.io
 [doccratesio]: http://doc.crates.io/crates-io.html